sparkflows/sparkflows-docs/docs/user-guide/copilot/copilot-examples-wf.rst

-Copilot Examples
+Copilot Workflow Examples
 ====

-This guide provides examples of using Copilot to create and update workflows and pipelines.
+This guide provides examples of using Copilot to create and update workflows.

 Follow the steps below to see how Copilot can assist in building and modifying your data processes.